 The concept of straight combining canola is gaining favor among growers in North Dakota.
-The majority of canola acres are swathed; however, it has been estimated that at least 15% were straight combined in 2006.
+The majority of canola acres are swathed; however, it has been estimated that 15% and 20% of the acres were straight combined in 2006 and 2007, respectively.
 Growers have indicated they would increase their canola acres if they could eliminate swathing, which is very time consuming and leaves the crop susceptible to strong winds for 2-4 weeks depending on weather conditions and work load.

-A series of studies conducted by NDSU's Kent McKay in 2005 and 2006 demonstrated that timely straight combining can achieve similar or better canola yields compared to swathing.
+A series of studies conducted by NDSU's Kent McKay in 2005, 2006, and 2007 demonstrated that timely straight combining can achieve similar or better canola yields compared to swathing.
 Straight-combined canola tended to have lower harvest moisture, darker seed color, lower green seed, and higher test weight.
 Under optimal conditions and management, it appears that straight combining is a feasible option for many growers.

-However, under certain environmental conditions such as the very cool, wet conditions we experienced in 2004 in North Dakota, straight combining may not be advisable without the assistance of a desiccant to help dry down the crop.
+However, it was theorized that under certain environmental conditions such as the very cool, wet conditions we experienced in 2004 in North Dakota, straight combining may not be advisable without the assistance of a desiccant to help dry down the crop.
 In 2004, we experienced record cool temperatures that significantly delayed maturity and the dry-down of many crops.
 In this case, swathing helped to dry down the pods, branches, and stalks.
 Growers that might have planned to straight combine may have found the crop too immature or wet to cut.
 However, applying a desiccant could accelerate dry down and allow growers to straight combine within 7-10 days.
 Following the cold 2004 season in North Dakota, the 2005 season was among the wettest on record.
 In 2005, a Section 18 emergency exemption was approved allowing growers to use Reglone as a canola pre-harvest desiccant.
 Reglone was selected as the desiccant of choice over Gramoxone by the manufacturer.
 However, essentially no Reglone was used due to lack of information and experience with applying a desiccant followed by straight combining.

 Currently, there are no herbicides labeled for use as a canola desiccant in the U.S. Reglone is labeled for use in Canada, but not Gramoxone.
-Research trials were initiated in 2005 to provide residue data that EPA will use for a future label for Gramoxone as a pre-harvest canola desiccant.
+IR-4 research trials were initiated in 2005 to provide residue data that EPA would use for a future label for Gramoxone as a pre-harvest canola desiccant.
+However, those IR-4 studies were terminated by the manufacturer in 2007.

 Currently, Gramoxone is considerably less expensive than Reglone.
-Given that a desiccant will be labeled in the coming years, there are questions to be answered regarding its use.
+Given that a desiccant may be labeled in the coming years, there are questions to be answered regarding its use.
 For example, what is the proper canola stage to apply the desiccant?
 After the application, how many days must one wait to harvest the canola?
 Will a desiccant increase shattering potential or pod drop?
 Does application timing or harvest date affect green seed count, yield, test weight, oil content, or grade?
 How does canola overall yield and seed quality compare when using a desiccant vs. swathing?

 These questions were addressed in a two-year study conducted at Minot and Langdon, ND and Bozeman, MT.
 Only the ND data will be presented below.
-This study evaluating the use of desiccants as a harvest aid in canola was conducted in 2005 and 2006 at the North Central Research Extension Center, Minot, ND, and the Langdon Research Extension Center, Langdon, ND.
+This study evaluating the use of desiccants as a harvest aid in canola was conducted in 2005, 2006, and 2007 at the North Central Research Extension Center, Minot, ND, and the Langdon Research Extension Center, Langdon, ND.